University Income Recognition and UPPS No. 03.01.05

 · Single party account and is signed by the account holder

-· The check is not restricted as “payment in full” or equivalent
+· Not restricted as “payment in full” or equivalent

-1) Cash Registers or POS Systems – Retail business operations may use a cash register or POS systems to record income after consulting with Student Business Services to ensure compliance with security.
+2) Cash Registers or POS Systems – Retail business operations may use a cash register or POS system to record income after consulting with the manager, SBS Cash Operations, to ensure compliance with security.

-2) Checks Received Log (Maintained on a spreadsheet or database program) – Logs include, as a minimum requirement, the check date, received date, check number, remitter’s name, and check amount.
+1) Checks Received Log (Maintained on a spreadsheet or database program) – Logs include, as a minimum requirement, the check date, received date, check number, remitter’s name, and check amount.
 Departments should keep a copy of the log.
-If departments copy checks, not a recommended practice, they should secure the check copies and destroy them when no longer needed.
+If departments copy checks (not a recommended practice), they must ensure the account number information is masked, secure the check copies and destroy them when no longer needed.
 Check endorsements, made immediately upon receipt, should include:

 For Deposit Only

-4) Invoices or Account Statements – Identify each invoice and account statement with a unique number, update at time of payment with date and payment method, recording either check number or credit card reference number, and mark paid.
+3) Invoices or Account Statements – Identify each invoice and account statement with a unique number, update at time of payment with date and payment method, recording the unique identifier such as check number or credit card reference number (not credit card number), and mark as paid.

 03.05 Safeguarding of Funds – All departments must provide adequate safekeeping and security of funds received.
 Examples are a lockable cash box kept in a locking file cabinet, locking credenza, desk, or a locked safe.

-03.06 Daily Collections Balancing – Departments should balance monies received to recorded receipts on a daily basis.
-The Student Business Services Web site at: www.sbs.txstate.edu/departments/dept_receipting.html contains deposit forms and guidelines to follow when preparing deposits.
+03.06 Daily Collections Balancing – Departments must balance monies received to recorded receipts on a daily basis.
+The SBS website contains deposit forms and guidelines to follow when preparing deposits.

-03.07 Timeliness of Deposits – Departments must transfer funds to the Cashiers’ Office not later than the close of business on the next work day after receiving the funds.
-This time frame is necessary to assure that deposits to the university’s depository bank meet the State’s requirement for deposit within seven days of the date of collection (Education Code §51.003-(b)).
+03.07 Timeliness of Deposits – Departments must ensure funds are received by SBS Cash Operations not later than the close of business on the next work day after receiving the funds.
+This time frame is necessary to assure deposits to the university’s depository bank meet the state’s requirement for deposit within seven days of the date of collection (see Texas Education Code §51.003-(b)).
 A department may never withhold money from daily receipts to create any type of miscellaneous fund.

 a.
-Departments that fail to make their deposit with the Cashiers’ Office within one business day after receipt may receive a charge against their operating account for lost interest, calculated at the current money market rate for the time the funds were not on deposit.
+Departments that fail to make their deposit with SBS Cash Operations within one business day after receipt may receive a charge against their operating account for lost interest, calculated at the current money market rate for the time the funds were not on deposit.

-03.08 Delivery of Deposits – The Cashiers’ Office should receive deposits in a bank bag, never through campus mail.
-Departments should hand deliver or courier the deposits to the Cashiers’ Office.
+03.08 Delivery of Deposits – All deposits should be delivered by hand, or contracted courier, in a secured bank bag to SBS Cash Operations.
+Deposits should never be delivered through campus mail.
 High-volume departments may use an armored car or security service to transport deposits.
 The Treasurer’s Office will negotiate the use of this service on behalf of the departments and may allocate the costs accordingly.
-Upon request, the University Police will assist with escorting of funds when an appropriate safety need exists.
-A cashier will issue a receipt to the person making the departmental deposit at the window.
+Upon request, the University Police Department (UPD) will assist with escorting of funds when an appropriate safety need exists.

 04. CASH-HANDLING GUIDELINES

-04.01 The department must issue the receipt to the person from whom they receive the money for all cash transactions.
+04.01 The department must issue a receipt for all cash transactions.

-04.02 Employees receiving cash funds should count the cash, and any change given to the customer should be counted out.
+04.02 Employees receiving cash funds must count the cash, and any change given to the customer should be counted out.